dnscro/jtan-sensor/README.md

 The request are authorized using a bearer token which is placed in the headers section of each request.
 This token is specified in the variable ```CENTRAL_SERVER_API_KEY```.

 Because the connection with the central api server is done using https we must also specify the certificate in pem format so that the requests are verified.

+## Watchtower
+A utility Docker image used to watch for any updates of the Docker images in the stack.
+This check is done every hour and if changes are detected, the new image is downloaded and the service is restarted.

+Since some of the used images are stored in a private repository, Watchtower must authenticate to Dockerhub.

 # Installation